 The business effectively manages tax risks through the timely gathering and sharing of information across the Group and regular communication between Group companies.
 There is regular communication between the Group CFO and the Western CFO in order to review worldwide tax issues.

-UK tax risks are managed in line with the overall Group Tax strategy, and follow business procedures and internal controls required to comply with J-SOX reporting rules.
-The UK Tax Accountant reviews UK specific risks and maintains a UK tax risk register.
+UK tax risks are managed in line with the overall Group Tax strategy and follow business procedures and internal controls required to comply with J-SOX reporting rules.
+The UK Tax Manager reviews UK specific risks and maintains a UK tax risk register.
 The UK Group companies nominate a Senior Accounting Officer (‘SAO’) who is responsible for ensuring that those companies establish and maintain appropriate tax accounting arrangements to allow tax liabilities to be calculated accurately in all material respects.

 Approach to tax risks and tax planning

-The Square Enix Group maintains a low tax-risk profile whilst maximizing long-term corporate value and fulfilling all tax responsibilities.
+The Square Enix Group maintains a low tax-risk profile whilst maximizing long- term corporate value and fulfilling all tax responsibilities.
 The Group commits to not entering into tax avoidance arrangements or artificial planning that does not follow commercial reality or is at odds with the purpose of local legislation.
 Square Enix does not use tax havens for tax avoidance purposes.

 The approach to tax in the UK is in line with the Group strategy, and where a tax treatment is uncertain, the impact on the Group is evaluated and resolved with an aim of maintaining low risk.
 The Group operates within a system of complex international tax rules, and therefore where there are matters of uncertainty; Square Enix will engage external professional advisors for support to ensure it remains fully compliant in the UK and overseas.

 Where available and aligned with business activities, Square Enix will take advantage of available UK corporate tax reliefs for its activities, including those available for research and development and those specifically aimed at video games companies.
-Square Enix does not currently benefit from any such reliefs in the UK.

 In the UK, Square Enix also contributes through payment and collection of a variety of other taxes including VAT, employment taxes (including national insurance), import duties and withholding taxes.